timesize/monster-oop/04-ruby-rails/ruby-oop/27/oop-reading.md

 ### Define and Instantiate a Class

 Class definitions require three basic components: the reserved word `class`, a name of the class, and the reserved word `end`.
 By convention, the class name begins with a capital letter.
+Everything between the class name and `end` is part of the class definition.

 ```ruby
 class Car